nrwl/nx/docs/shared/migration/migration-angular.md

 - Updates your `package.json` with scripts to run various `Nx` workspace commands.
 - Updates your `angular.json` configuration to reflect the new paths.

-After the changes are applied, your workspace file structure should look similar to below:
+After the changes are applied, your workspace file structure should look similar to the one below:

 ```treeview
 <workspace name>/